Ergodic properties of sum- and max-stable stationary random fields via null and positive group actions: Stationary sum-stable random fields

-where the last relation follows from \eqref{eq:dual}.
+where the last relation follows from (\ref{eqdual}).
 Therefore,

-Hence Theorem~\ref{thm:decompPN} {\it (ii)} and {\it (iii)}, applied to the strictly positive function $g\in L^1(S,\mu)$, implies the statements of parts {\it (i)} and {\it (ii)}, respectively.
+Hence, Theorem~\ref{thmdecompPN}(ii) and (iii), applied to the strictly positive function $g\in L^1(S,\mu)$, implies the statements of parts (i) and (ii), respectively.

-Using Remark~2.5 in~\cite{rosinski95structure} and a standard Fubini argument, it can be shown that a test function \eqref{eq:gs} in the general case corresponds to one in the situation when the integral representation $\{f_t\}_{t\in \mathbb T^d}$ of the field is of the form~\eqref{rep:2}.
-Therefore, an argument parallel to the proof of Corollary~4.2 in \cite{rosinski95structure} shows that the tests described in this theorem can be applied to any full support integral representation, not necessarily of the form~\eqref{rep:2}.
-This completes the proof. \end{proof} \begin{Rem} Theorem~\ref{thm:1} provides dimension--free characterizations of the fields generated by positive or null $\mathbb T^d$--actions.
-The seminal work of Samorodnitsky~\cite{samorodnitsky05null} gives alternative characterizations in the case $d = 1$ (see also Remark~\ref{rem:1}). \end{Rem}
+Using Remark 2.5 in~\cite{rosinski95structure} and a standard Fubini argument, it can be shown that a test function (\ref{eqgs}) in the general case corresponds to one in the situation when the integral representation $\{f_t\}_{t\in\mathbb T^d}$ of the field is of the form (\ref{rep2}).
+Therefore, an argument parallel to the proof of Corollary 4.2 in~\cite{rosinski95structure} shows that the tests described in this theorem can be applied to any full support integral representation, not necessarily minimal or of the form (\ref{rep2}).
+This completes the proof. \end{pf*}